BenedictC/BCJSONReader/readme.md

 - Implicitly coupling the model objects to the JSON structure by use of 'magical' mapping (e.g. by implicitly reading the keys in a dictionary and finding a property on the object with a matching name).

-## So what's different about BCJSONMapper?
+## So what's different about BCJSONReader?
-First and foremost BCJSONMapper provides the infrastructure for processing JSON (this infrastructure is actually provided by another library, BCLContinuations, which is included with BCJSONMapper).
-BCJSONMapper then builds on top of this infrastructure and provides functions for processing JSON.
+First and foremost BCJSONReader provides the infrastructure for processing JSON (this infrastructure is actually provided by another library, BCLContinuations, which is included with BCJSONReader).
+BCJSONReader then builds on top of this infrastructure and provides functions for processing JSON.

 If you're lucky enough to be dealing with well structed JSON then you may be better off using a simpler library.